- Additional Course Offerings & Services

 The engineering service-learning program in Ghana is designed to introduce and teach students the concepts of humanitarian engineering by utilizing practical, real-world experiences.
 The entire program spans over autumn semester and travels over winter break.
-During autumn termstudents will collaborate with the Offinso North District, an established in-country partner to collaborate on useful, sustainable technologies in order to develop sustainable solutions to community identified challenges.
+During autumn term, students will collaborate with our in-country partner to collaborate on useful, sustainable technologies in order to develop sustainable solutions to community identified challenges.
 The students will assess needs, then research, design, develop, prototype, test, and document various projects.
 During the winter break travel, students will work with the community in Techiman, Ghana to implement and evaluate these projects.

 The students will have the opportunity to learn about the history, culture, politics, health issues, socioeconomics and specific needs of Ghana.
 Students will also have the opportunity to develop their needs assessment, research and development, problem-solving, project management, time management, communications and teaming skills in a real-world international service-learning environment.
 During the program, students will be exposed to, and will work in a multidisciplinary environment and will gain hands-on experience as they prototype, implement and test their technologies.
 Project/technology sustainability and local ownership and partnering will be emphasized.
-To participate in the program, students will enroll in three credits of ENGR 4692.02S, and three credit-hours of ENGR 5797.17 for autumn term.
+To participate in the program, students will enroll in four credit-hours of ENGR 5797.17 for autumn term.

 Examples of past projects include: